 Andy WoodView Profile

-As an appointment-taking insolvency practitioner (IP) of many years standing, a common component of all cases, is the stress and worry that financial difficulties bring to bear on business owners.
+A common component of cases dealt with by insolvency practitioners (IP) is the stress and worry that financial difficulties bring to business owners.

-This is compounded when the business is not incorporated or where directors of limited companies have signed significant personal guarantees and they know their personal assets are at risk.
+These anxieties are often compounded when the business is not incorporated, or where directors of limited companies have signed significant personal guarantees, and they know their personal assets are at risk.

 The IP’s principal duty is to maximise realisations for the benefit of creditors wherever possible, but that should not impact on the IP treating all parties involved with respect and an understanding of the position they face.

-Early in my career, I was taught that an IP is “50% accountant and 50% social worker” and whilst the percentages are open to discussion, the sentiment is true.
+IPs are sometimes told they are “50% accountant and 50% social worker”, and while the percentages are open to discussion, the sentiment is true.